Sophia Danenberg: Political Involvement

 Danenberg contributed to the campaign effort for Barack Obama’s 2008 Presidential Election.
 In 2008 she served as a delegate to the Democratic National Convention.
 Danenberg was also a presidential elector for the Biden-Harris ticket in the 2020 election.
 On September 17th, 2019, she was appointed to fill the Washington State Park Commissioner post by Governor Jay Inslee.
 She filled in the vacant seat left by retiree Pat Lantz.
 Danenberg currently holds this position; her term expires presently on December 31st, 2026.
 In 2021, she was appointed to the King County Districting Committee.

 Danenberg also serves on the board of NatureBridge, SheJumps, National Institute of Reproductive Health, and the legislative and public affairs committee of the Society of Professional Engineering Employees in Aerospace (SPEEA).

 Accomplishments

 Mount Everest

-After originally planning on summitting Cho Oyu, Danenberg decided to climb Mount Everest one week before beginning the journey due to monsoon conditions.
-Sophia Danenberg began the climb of Mount Everest unguided, choosing her own route, carrying her own gear, and making her own decisions at age 34.
+Originally planning on summitting Cho Oyu in 2006, she called IMG (International Mountain Guides) in Bellingham in January to talk to them about their Cho Oyu climb in October.
+After hearing about her experience, they suggested she join an Everest expedition that departed in March.
+Sophia Danenberg began the climb of Mount Everest with Pa Nuru Sherpa, on a supported unguided climb where she took on her own planning, choosing her own schedule and making her own decisions at age 34.

 At 7 A.M. on May 19, 2006, Danenberg reached the top of Mount Everest.
 Withstanding bad weather during the night that delayed some other climbers in her party, Pa Nuru Sherpa and his brother Mingma Tshiring were the only climbers to witness the event.
 At the time, Danenberg was suffering from bronchitis, a stuffed nose, frostbite on her cheeks and a clogged oxygen mask.
 Danenberg was the first African American and the first black woman to reach the summit.